ibm-watson-iot/mas-scada-bulkingest/mkdocs/docs/overview.md

 # Overview

-IBM MAS Data Ingest connector lets you bulk upload historical device data from SCADA historian to Watson IoT Platform Data Lake.
+IBM Watson IoT Data Ingest connector lets you bulk upload historical device data from SCADA historian to Watson IoT Platform Data Lake.
 The uploaded data can be used by IBM Watson IoT Platform Analytics Service for visualizatiion and AI-driven analytics.